Githbhatia/Streamlit_ReadV2/README.md

 3/31/2026 Added the maximum resultant in all directions (was present in the stand alone version) to the orbit plots.

 4/30/2026 Added code written by CSMIP personnel to allow url parameters (for file input).
-So to run app with a network link for the input file use "https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/?cesmd_url=[URL for file]".
+So to run app with a network link for the input file use "https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/?cesmd_url=URL for file".
 Added some error catching for invalid URLs.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/